THE PROGRAM THAT BEGAN INTERNATIONAL ADOPTION FOR CHILDREN’S HOME AND LSS

 Please contact us to discuss your individual eligibility.

 The first step in the Traditional and Heritage Track is to apply and begin the home study.
 If you live in MN, Western WI, MD or VA, Children’s Home and LSS can complete your home study.
 Then, we will guide you to apply for approval from USCIS.
-We anticipate the wait for referral of a child to be 0-8 months for both the Heritage and Traditional Tracks.
+We anticipate the wait for referral of a child to be up to eight months for both the Heritage and Traditional Tracks.
 After referral acceptance is completed, we assist you in compiling an acceptance dossier that is sent to South Korea.
 We anticipate travel will occur 14-19 months after completion of acceptance dossier.
 Two trips of approximately 5-6 days each are required.

 The child will be issued an IR-3 visa by the U.S. Embassy in Seoul and your adoption will be finalized in South Korea.
 You will automatically receive a Certificate of Citizenship from USCIS after your return to the U.S.